-PISA-D Operations Manuals - all manuals provided by the international contractors.
-The preparation of the PISA operations manuals are carried out by the international contractors and describe procedures developed by the international contractors.
-The manuals are prepared following consultation with participating countries/economies, the OECD Secretariat, the Technical Advisory Group and other stakeholders.
+PISA Operations Manuals - all manuals provided by the international contractors.
+The preparation of the PISA operations manuals will be carried out by the international contractors and will describe procedures developed by the international contractors.
+The manuals will be prepared following consultation with participating countries/economies, the OECD Secretariat, the Technical Advisory Group and other stakeholders.

-PISA-D Participant - an administration centre, commonly called a National Centre that is managed by a person or persons, commonly called a National Project Manager(s), who is/are responsible for administering PISA in one or more adjudicated entities.
+PISA Participant - an administration centre, commonly called a National Centre, that is managed by a person or persons, usually the National Project Manager, who is/are responsible for administering PISA in one or more adjudicated entities.
 The National Project Manager(s) must be authorised to communicate with the international contractor on all operational matters relating to the adjudicated entities for which the National Project Manager is responsible.